Top 10 Podcast Production Companies UK in 2026

 What They Deliver

-• Podcast concept development: Ideation, structure planning, and storytelling approach
+• Podcast concept development: Ideation, structure planning, and storytelling approach.

-• Recording & editing: Remote, studio, or live environment production with professional post-production
+• Recording & editing: Remote, studio, or live environment production with professional post-production.

-• Audio engineering & sound design: Broadcast-level polish, custom music, transitions, and ambiance
+• Audio engineering & sound design: Broadcast-level polish, custom music, transitions, and ambiance.

-• Guest booking & management: Coordinating talent and making sure every voice sounds on-brand
+• Guest booking & management: Coordinating talent and making sure every voice sounds on-brand.

-• Distribution & promotion: Publishing episodes, optimizing for discovery, and supporting launch campaigns
+• Distribution & promotion: Publishing episodes, optimizing for discovery, and supporting launch campaigns.

-• Performance reporting: Analytics dashboards and insights into what content’s working (and what’s not)
+• Performance reporting: Analytics dashboards and insights into what content’s working (and what’s not).

 Why work with 18Sixty?

-18Sixty stands out for their broadcast-first mindset and creative flexibility.
+18Sixty stands out for its broadcast-first mindset and creative flexibility.
 They design every engagement around your goals, budget, and timeline, which gives clients more room to experiment with storytelling formats or pilot ideas without sacrificing production quality.

-Founded in 2008, The Podcast Company (TPC) is one of the UK’s more established names in podcast production.
+Founded in 2008, The Podcast Company (TPC) is one of the UK’s established names in podcast production.
 They offer flexible, client-led services across both audio and video.

 Their process is methodical but adaptable.
 They guide clients through content planning, format design, and scheduling, then move into production via remote setups, studio sessions, or on-site recordings.